diegoami/DA_Hellofresh/recipes-etl/README.md

 ## PREPARATION

-Start Hadoop and Yarn on localhost with _$HADOOP_HOME/sbin/start-all.sh_ and copy the recipes into HDFS .
+Start Hadoop and Yarn on localhost with _$HADOOP_HOME/sbin/start-all.sh_ and copy the recipes into HDF.
+Script _prepare.sh_

 ```bash
 mkdir -p ~/data/recipes/input